How to calculate a ROM estimate and when to use it

 What’s a typical Rough Order of Magnitude for project estimating?

 ‘Orders of magnitude’ has a specific meaning in scientific notation and mathematics, but in project management, it typically refers to broad-brush categorization for sizes.
-A ROM is often considered the broadest, least accurate way of representing the budget.
+In other words, we’re asking how accurate is a ROM estimate.

 Let’s look at an example to see how it would work in a project budget.